GoTriangle: Founding as TTA

-From 1995, the cornerstone of Triangle Transit's long-term plan was a 28-mile rail corridor from northeast Raleigh, through downtown Raleigh, Cary, and Research Triangle Park, to Durham using DMU technology.
-There were proposals to extend this corridor 7 miles to Chapel Hill with light rail technology.
-However, in 2006 Triangle Transit deferred implementation indefinitely when the Federal Transit Administration declined to fund the program.
-Planning began on a new light rail project between Durham and Chapel Hill in 2013.
+Since 1995, the cornerstone of Triangle Transit's long-term strategy involved a 28-mile rail corridor stretching from northeast Raleigh, through downtown Raleigh, Cary, and Research Triangle Park, to Durham using Diesel Multiple Unit (DMU) technology.
+Proposals to extend this corridor by an additional 7 miles to Chapel Hill using light rail technology were indefinitely deferred in 2006 after the Federal Transit Administration declined funding for the project due to financial constraints and shifting federal priorities.

 On March 17, 2008, after 15 years as Triangle Transit Authority, the Board of Trustees changed the agency's name and logo to Triangle Transit.
 Triangle Transit Board Chair Sig Hutchinson announced its new promise to the Triangle:

 Triangle Transit improves our region’s quality of life by connecting people and places with reliable, safe, and easy-to-use travel choices that reduce congestion and energy use, save money, and promote sustainability, healthier lifestyles, and a more environmentally responsible community.

 GoTriangle is governed by a thirteen-member Board of Trustees.
 Ten members are appointed by the region's principal municipalities and counties and three members are appointed by the North Carolina Secretary of Transportation.

 Planning for a regional transit system began in the early 1990s under the guidance of the Triangle Transit Authority.
 In 1992, the Triangle Fixed Guideway Study was completed after securing a grant from the Federal Transit Administration (FTA) to study long-range regional public transportation for the three-county Triangle region (Durham, Orange, and Wake).
 The study examined regional economic growth opportunities and identified potential locations for growth, corridors that could connect these growth areas, and changes in land use that would need to take place to support transit.
 Recommendations from the plan were adopted by the TTA Board of Trustees in 1995, and were incorporated into the region's long-range transportation plans.
 By 1998, preliminary engineering and environmental planning of the project was underway.
 In 2003, the FTA issued a record of decision and allowed the project to move into final design.

 TTA completed the 100% level of design and continued progressing toward the receipt of federal funds in 2005.
 In late 2007, due to rising project costs and a change in federal New Starts cost-benefits formulas, Triangle Transit elected not to submit a New Starts application for FTA funding.
 As a result, work on the regional rail system was suspended in order to reexamine costs and future funding options.